-By Olivia Ross.
-Last Updated 22nd April 2021.
-Welcome to our guide on how to claim wrongful death compensation.
+By Brett Williams.
+Last Updated 28th July 2021.
+Welcome to our guide on how to claim wrongful death or accidental death compensation.

 Death is never a pleasant thing to think about, and it can be challenging to get on with your life after someone you love has died.
 While a fatal accident compensation claim might not be the ideal solution, they can often help hold liable parties accountable.

 Losing someone suddenly and in circumstances that may have been perhaps avoidable can bring up a slew of emotions, such as anger as well as grief.
 Whether someone has been involved in an accident at work or on-premises owned by another person, if a third party is at fault, then a fatal accident compensation claim could be a viable course of action.

 Although an awarded settlement cannot take away the loss and grief that has occurred, it may be used to help the family members left behind rebuild a life after the death of their loved one.
 Throughout this wrongful death compensation claims guide, we aim to provide useful information regarding fatal accident compensation claims.
 In doing so, we will outline how unfortunate cases of this nature could be the fault of a third party, and how a personal injury solicitor could offer to handle the wrongful death compensation claim.

 - Our guide to Fatal Accident Claims for Compensation

 - What is a fatal accident compensation situation?